deividfoggi/graph-change-notifications/README.md

 1. **Trigger the function:**

-    You can trigger the `CreateSubscription` function by sending an HTTP POST request to `https://<forwarded address>/api/processNotification`.
+    You can trigger the `createSubscription` function by sending an HTTP POST request to `https://<forwarded address>/api/createSubscription`.

     Example of the json payload: